SubatomicSeagull/BeefStew/README.md

 - dotenv

 ## Description
-The little weird creature created for the CosyCraft Discord server.
+Brother of the little weird creature created for the CosyCraft Discord server.
+Also a weird little creature.
 Does very specific things that are funny to very specific people.
 Is terrible as a general-purpose bot.

 ## Installation